duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

 # Lateral Movement 1

 Now that we are credentialed in the Domain Controller, it is an easy task to gather info such as domain users and groups.
-Running [bloodhound-python](https://github.com/dirkjanm/BloodHound.py) is an option but I rather do it manually
+Running [bloodhound-python](https://github.com/dirkjanm/BloodHound.py) is an option but I rather do it manually.

 ```bash
 netexec smb 10.129.228.120 -u "svc_apache" -p '<REDACTED>' --users